Oil and chemical pollution

 If you accidentally discharge oil or chemicals into the water, or see a spill, do your bit for the marine environment and contact your local Regional Harbour Master, marina operator or port authority, so the spill can be contained and cleaned-up as soon as possible.
 Contact information is provided on the Maritime Safety Queensland website.

 - for an individual – 5,000 penalty units

 - for a corporation – 100,000 penalty units.

 See website for cost of penalty units.

 Everyone can help protect the marine environment by reporting pollution incidents to their local Maritime Safety Queensland regional office or port authority.

-Marine pollution incidents are to be reported by submitting a completed Pollution Form known as a POLREP to Maritime Safety Queensland.
+Marine pollution incidents are to be reported by submitting a completed Marine Pollution Report known as a POLREP (F3968) to Maritime Safety Queensland.
 This form ensures the authorities receive appropriate information to enable an effective response.
 Even minor instances of marine pollution should be reported.